Gradient + TensorFlow Serving

 Note, **inputs** is a JSON object and *not* a list like **instances** (used in the row representation).
 Also, all the named inputs are specified together, as opposed to unrolling them into individual rows done in the row format described previously.
 This makes the representation compact (but maybe less readable).

-Response format
+#### Response format <a href="#response_format_4" id="response_format_4"></a>

-The predict request returns a JSON object in the response body.
+The `predict` request returns a JSON object in the response body.

 {